Sorcerer's Screed Book Review

 But first, what are you actually getting when you purchase the Sorcerer’s Screed from http://sorcerersscreed.com/ ?

-ing it ships from Iceland, does not take very long) you will be created by this beautiful, albeit small red book.
+It ships from Iceland, does not take very long) you will be greated by this beautiful, albeit small red book.
 On the cover is one of the many magical staves found inside in white, then the title, and nothing more.
 It is simple, and elegant.
 On the back is a basic description of the book that reads:

 “Would you like to increase your prosperity, secure love of the man or woman of your dreams, seek protection from evil forces or grumpy neighbors, catch a liar or raise the dead?
 If so, the Sorcerer’s Screed is just for you.